sivakornchong/hdb_project/README.md

     2. get_features.py - Add further information for each flat.
 Data_source.json translated to data_features.json

-Block 2 - Backend calculation
+Block 2 - Feature engineering, model training and selection
     3. feature_train.ipynb  This is for feature engineering and model training

     Retired codes